 What is irritable bowel syndrome?

-IBS is most common in women: Two out of every three sufferers are female.
-Although IBS can strike at any age, it’s most common before age 50.
+Two out of every three IBS patients are female.
+Although IBS can strike at any age, it is most common before age 50, and often develops in the second and third decade of life.

 What are the symptoms of IBS?